delonlee01/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to remove a specified candidate from the address book.
+1. User requests to remove a specified candidate from RecruitTrackPro.
 2. RecruitTrackPro updates the displayed list accordingly.

    Use case ends.

 **Extensions**

 * 1a.
-User enters an invalid index (ie. not a positive integer).
+User enters an invalid index (i.e. not a positive integer).
    * 1a1.
 RecruitTrackPro shows an error message.

      Use case ends.